 Here is a brief checklist to help you when searching for publishers to work with

-• First, you have to ensure that your publishers have relevant content to your ad network, niche, and advertisers.
+• First, you have to ensure that your publishers have relevant content to your ad network platform, niche, and advertisers.

 • You should know that most advertisers prefer traffic from the US, Canada, Australia, and EU countries.